 Leaders must connect with the people delivering the vision and find ways to increase their commitment to organizational success.

-DELIVERY Producing the promised, desired, or expected outcomes.
+Producing the promised, desired, or expected outcomes.

 Above all, leaders are accountable for results.
 Without results, vision is pointless, and the organization would disappear.

-THE CAPABILITY RING The second ring contains six leadership capabilities needed to deliver on the three responsibilities in the outer ring.
+THE CAPABILITY RING

+The second ring contains six leadership capabilities needed to deliver on the three responsibilities in the outer ring.
 Each of the responsibilities, Vision, Delivery, and People, is driven by two distinct competencies in the Capabilities Ring.

-PEOPLE To create engagement, leaders must connect with the people delivering the vision and support their growth and development.
-CREATE GROWTH ...
+VISION

+··· SEE POSSIBILITY

+for the future.